Excerpt from The Ultimatum

 Jered brushed off his jeans, knowing the dumpster was not responsible for their dirtiness.
 “I lost something

-The man walked toward him, disbelief clear on his face.
+The man walked toward him, disbelief on his face.
 “Food can’t be very good in there.”

 “I wasn’t searching for food.”

-The man dug a bill from his shirt pocket, looked at it, and handed it to Jered.
+The man dug a ten-dollar bill from his shirt pocket, looked at it, and handed it to Jered.
 “Here.
-Go get yourself something
+Go get yourself

 If Jered had any pride left, he would have argued.
-He took the bill.
+He took the money.
 “Thanks. ’Preciate it.”

 The man nodded and they parted.
-“Take care of yourself, okay, kid?”
+“Take care of yourself, kid.”

 He was doing his best.
 He really was.